ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 	server 2.rhel.pool.ntp.org iburst
 	server 3.rhel.pool.ntp.org iburst

-3. Enable the NTP daemon.
+- Enable the NTP daemon.
 (This will make sure ntpd starts up when the machine is booted.)

     *NOTE*: The name of the service is **ntpd**, not ntp.
 (Go figure.)

         systemctl enable ntpd

-4. Start the NTP service.
+- Start the NTP service.

         systemctl start ntpd

-5. Check the NTP service status.
+- Check the NTP service status.

         systemctl status ntpd

-* If you need to stop the NTP service:
+- If you need to stop the NTP service:

 	    systemctl stop ntpd

-* To get a list of peer servers in use:
+- To get a list of peer servers in use:

 	    ntpq -p

-NOTE: Leave NTPD started and enabled (so that it starts at boot time).
+*NOTE*: Leave NTPD started and enabled (so that it starts at boot time).

 # Special RHEL configuration